rjake/shinyobjects/README.md

 and become available in your global environment.
 The main function will also recommended that you create a dummy `input` list in your script to simulate the reactive inputs.
-When you run the main function, `load_reactive_objects()`, it will pre-populate this list.
+When you run the main function, `load_reactive_objects()`, it will prepopulate this list.
 You can learn more about dummy input lists in [this vignette](https://rjake.github.io/shinyobjects/articles/tips-and-tricks.html).
-The package also includes a function to view your UI elemnts in the viewer pane (see below).
+The package also includes a function to view your UI elements in the viewer pane (see below).

 ## Installation